jmcook2/ticketfinders/README.md

-### A few things to change before deploying to remote machine
+### A few things to check before deploying to remote machine

 > Copy & Replace **/config/database.yml** with pre-completed file from **/home/rails**